-Welcome back to our series on Colonizing the Solar System!
+Welcome back to our series on Settling the Solar System!
 Today, we take a look at the largest of Saturn’s Moons – Titan, Rhea, Iapetus, Dione, Tethys, Enceladus, and Mimas.

 From the 17th century onward, astronomers made some profound discoveries around the planet Saturn, which they believed was the most distant planet of the Solar System at the time.
 Christiaan Huygens and Giovanni Domenico Cassini were the first, spotting the largest moons of Saturn – Titan, Tethys, Dione, Rhea and Iapetus.
 More discoveries followed; and today, what we recognized as the Saturn system includes 62 confirmed satellites.

 What we know of this system has grown considerably in recent decades, thanks to missions like Voyager and Cassini.
 And with this knowledge has come multiple proposals that claim how Saturn’s moons should someday be colonized.
 In addition to boasting the only body other than Earth to have a dense, nitrogen-rich atmosphere, there are also abundant resources in this system that could be harnessed.

 Much like the idea of colonizing the Moon, Mars, the moons of Jupiter, and other bodies in the Solar System, the idea of establishing colonies on Saturn’s moons has been explored extensively in science fiction.
 At the same time, scientific proposals have been made that emphasize how colonies would benefit humanity, allowing us to mount missions deeper into space and ushering in an age of abundance!